-Meerkats are incredibly social, living together in burrows which they dug with their claws.
+Meerkats are incredibly social, living together in burrows that they dig with their claws.
 They are living underground to be safe from predators and the heat during the day.

 In general, less precipitation in Oudtshoorn, but it occurs throughout the year with peaks in March/April and August/September.
-Driest and coldest months are June and July, with single-digit temps in the night from May to September.
+Driest and coldest months are June and July, with single-digit temps at night from May to September.
 Sometimes it snows in the mountains.
-Hottest season from November until March.with day temps around 30 degrees and more.
-Expect plenty of sunshine, but thunderstorms can occur.
+The hottest season is from November until March, with day temperatures topping 30°C. Expect plenty of sunshine, but thunderstorms can occur.

 Due to their professionalism, it's not a question of how many people take part.
 Less busy during the winter months; Mai/June until August.